Charlyhno-eng/quant-balance/README.md

 * **Next.js** with **TypeScript** for the frontend
 * **Material UI (MUI)** for the UI components
 * **CCXT** for connecting to crypto exchanges and fetching market data
-* Backend server (assumed to be Python-based) to expose a REST API for crypto data
+* Backend server (Python-based) to expose a REST API for crypto data

 ---